bolaabcd/Polarization2/README.md

 # Evolution of belief simulator

-This repository implements update functions for the multi-agent model introduced [here](https://link.springer.com/chapter/10.1007/978-3-030-78089-0_2).
+This repository implements update functions for the (extension of) multi-agent model introduced [here](https://link.springer.com/chapter/10.1007/978-3-030-78089-0_2).

 The main focus of this repository is to test the update functions and their effects on the evolution of agents beliefs.